54ngu15/PermissionScope/README.md

 Trickiest part of implementing location permissions?
 You must implement the proper key in your Info.plist file with a short description of how your app uses location info (shown in the system permissions dialog).
 Without this, trying to get location  permissions will just silently fail. *Software*!

 Use `NSLocationAlwaysUsageDescription` or `NSLocationWhenInUseUsageDescription` where appropriate for your app usage.
 You can specify which of these location permissions you wish to request with `.LocationAlways` or `.LocationInUse` while configuring PermissionScope.

-### bluetooth

-The *NSBluetoothPeripheralUsageDescription* key in the Info.plist specifying a short description of why your app needs to act as a bluetooth peripheral in the background is **optional**.

-However, enabling `background-modes` in the capabilities section and checking the `acts as a bluetooth LE accessory` checkbox is **required**.

 ## known bugs